Talaq (1938 film)

+Following the debacle of his earlier films based on Shakesperian tragedies like Khoon Ka Khoon (1935) and Said-e-Havas, Modi shifted to making social contemporary dramas like Talaq, Jailor and Meetha Zahar (1938).

-Plot Outline
+Plot

-Roopa (Naseem Banu) is married to a politician Niranjan (Navin Yagnik) whom she wants to divorce.
-Niranjan is not in favour of divorce.
-Helped by the editor Chhabilelal (Gajanan Jagirdar) of a magazine Aandhi, Roopa manages to get certain changes brought in the divorce law that allow her the separation from Niranjan.
-Niranjan helps a married woman, Shanta (Sheela) and falls in love with her.
-Due to his sentiments regarding divorce he is unable to marry her.
-Roopa marries Amarnath (Prem Adib) who then uses the same laws that she had strived to get implemented in order to divorce her.
+Roopa (Naseem Banu) is married to Niranjan (Navin Yagnik), a politician whom she wants to divorce.
+However, Niranjan does not want a divorce.
+With the help of Chhabilelal (Gajanan Jagirdar), the editor of the magazine Aandhi, Roopa manages to change the divorce laws so that she can leave Niranjan.
+Meanwhile, Niranjan helps a married woman named Shanta (Sheela) and falls in love with her.
+However, due to his views on divorce, he is unable to marry her.
+Roopa then marries Amarnath (Prem Adib), who uses the same laws she fought for to divorce her.